-Absences Exceeding 15% of Total Program Hours for Financial Aid Recipients
+Absences Exceeding 10% of Total Program Hours for Financial Aid Recipients

-If a student is absent more than 15% of the total program hours, the student's Pell Grant will be cancelled.
-The student may submit a written request for an appeal if extenuating circumstances resulted in absences exceeding 15% of total program hours.
-If a student withdraws from a program and re-enters in the same program after 365 calendar days, the student's prior absent hours will not be counted as part of his/her cumulative program absences.
+If a student is absent more than 10% of the total program hours, the student's Pell Grant will be canceled.
+The student may submit a written request for an appeal if extenuating circumstances resulted in absences exceeding 10% of total program hours.
+If a student withdraws from a program and re-enters in the same program after 180 calendar days, the student's prior absent hours will not be counted as part of his/her cumulative program absences.